github/developer.github.com/content/v3/oauth_authorizations.md

 `note_url`|`string` | A URL to remind you what app the OAuth token is for.
 `client_id`|`string` | The 20 character OAuth app client key for which to create the token.
 `client_secret`|`string` | The 40 character OAuth app client secret for which to create the token.
+`fingerprint`|`string` | A unique string to distinguish an authorization from others created for the same client ID and user.

 <%= json :scopes => ["public_repo"], :note => 'admin script' %>